Efficient Long-Horizon Vision-Language-Action Models via Static-Dynamic Disentanglement: Experiments

-\textbf{Hyperparameter choices and implementation details} We use two levels of static cache.
-L1 static cache consists of 133 tokens and L2 static cache consists of 107 tokens, resulting in 16 dynamic tokens.
+\textbf{Implementation details} We use two levels of static cache.
+L1 static cache consists of 133 ($52\%$) tokens and L2 static cache consists of 107 ($42\%$) tokens, resulting in 16 dynamic tokens.
+The sensitivity analysis of the static ratio is in Appendix~\ref{app:static_ratio}.
 FLOPs are measured by open-source tools \footnote{\url{https://github.com/MrYxJ/calculate-flops.pytorch}}.
-Additional details, including the recaching threshold $\delta_l$ and the resulting average recaching intervals, could be found in Appendix~\ref{app:impl}.
+Additional details, including the recaching threshold $\delta_l$, the resulting average recaching intervals and the latency distribution when rollout, can be found in Appendix~\ref{app:impl} and Appendix~\ref{app:lat_dist}.

 \textbf{Results} Table~\ref{tab:simplerenv} and Table~\ref{tab:libero} summarize the performance and the acceleration results.
-On the SimplerEnv benchmark, our method improves the base model by $4.9\%$, and outperforms the best baseline by $3.9\%$ and achieves $2.26\times$ acceleration.
-On the LIBERO benchmark, our method improves the base model by $0.7\%$, and achieves $1.70\times$ acceleration regarding the inference latency.
+Table~\ref{tab:real_res} summarizes the results on the real-world benchmark.
+Across tables, we show that our method achieves improved or comparable performance across benchmarks with substantial speedup.
+Notably, on the SimplerEnv benchmark, our method improves the base model by $4.9\%$, and outperforms the best baseline by $3.9\%$ and achieves $2.26\times$ acceleration.
+On the real-world benchmark, our model improves the base model by $10.6\%$ and achieves $2.21\times$ acceleration.